Wende Museum: Programs

-Initially a collections-focused institution primarily accessed by researchers, the Wende has transformed into a 21st-century cultural organization that brings together art and history in dynamic community programming for all ages.
-In 2024, the Wende opened the three-story Glorya Kaufman Community Center, where the Wende and partner nonprofits offer cultural and educational programs to the community at no cost to participants.
-The Glorya Kaufman Community Center was named one of the “8 Best New Architecture Projects in L.A. for 2024.”
+Initially a collections-focused institution primarily accessed by researchers, the Wende has developed into a public cultural organization offering exhibitions, lectures, performances, educational initiatives, and wellness programs.
+In 2024, the Wende opened a new three-story community center, where the Wende and partner nonprofits present cultural, educational, and wellness programs.The Wende Museum's Community Center was named one of the "8 Best New Architecture Projects in L.A. for 2024" by the Los Angeles Times.